Australian-Imaging-Service/xnatpy/doc/static/introduction.rst

 Currently we do not support the creation of Projects, Subjects, Experiments, etc via code.
 You can create resources and uploads files to them.
 Also it is possible to import data via the import service (upload a zip file).
-There is also some support for working with the prearchive (reading, moving, deleting and archiving).
+There is also support for working with the prearchive (reading, moving, deleting and archiving).

 There is virtuall no documentation or testing, this is a known limitation.